hidayetergn/V-Reid/README.md

 ## Dataset Accessibility

 All experiments were conducted using publicly available vehicle re-identification datasets.
 Experiments on non-public datasets were conducted with legal permission.
-Due to licensing restrictions, datasets are not redistributed, but the publicly available VeRi-776 dataset should be obtained from its original sources via the link below.
+Due to licensing restrictions, datasets cannot be redistributed; the publicly available VeRi-776 dataset should be obtained from its original sources via the link below.
+After you download it, please place the model file into the ./data/ directory.

 Download VeRi-776:
 https://www.kaggle.com/datasets/abhyudaya12/veri-vehicle-re-identification-dataset